ssmirr/appdev-chapters/optional-syntaxes-in-ruby.md

 How many arguments does the above method have?
 You might be tempted to say four or even six if you just count, but really it's three: a string is first, an integer is second, and the entire hash (`{ :this => "argument", :is => "a Hash" }`) is the _third_ and final argument.

-In the case that a Hash literal is being used as the last argument to a method, you can optionally drop the curly brackets around it:
+In the case that a Hash literal is being used as the last argument to a method, you can optionally drop the curly braces around it:

 ```ruby
 some_method("first_argument", 2, :this => "argument", :is => "a Hash")